ClaimableApril–Summer

 Airlines must provide hotels, meals & rebooking — even during airspace closures.

-ATC strikes don’t qualify for cash compensation, but rebooking, refunds, meals & hotels are still owed.
+ATC strikes don’t qualify for cash, but rebooking, refunds, meals & hotels are still owed.

 🇵🇹 Portugal Airport Strike Risk

-Ground-handling licences at Lisbon, Porto & Faro expire May 19.
-If SPdH/Menzies loses the tender, unions warn 3,700+ jobs at risk — further strike action highly likely during summer peak.
+Ground-handling licences at Lisbon, Porto and Faro expired May 19.
+If SPdH/Menzies loses the tender, unions warn that 3,700+ jobs are at risk — making further strike action highly likely during the summer peak.

 Even during ground handling strikes, airlines must rebook you and cover meals & hotels.

-These disruptions are still claimable — you can file EU261 claims up to 6 years after the flight date.
+These disruptions are still claimable — you can file EU261 claims for several years after the flight date.

 Staff strikes = compensation €250–€600 + hotels, meals and transport.
 Still claimable.